fullstack-2024/week06/material/activity4.md

-# activity 4: Creating an API Server with Express and Mongoose
+# Activity 4: Creating an API Server with Express and Mongoose

 In this lab, you will learn how to build an API server using Express.js and Mongoose, a MongoDB object modeling tool.
 By following the steps outlined below, you will create a simple API server capable of performing CRUD (Create, Read, Update, Delete) operations on a MongoDB database.